 We Develop Technologies for Monitoring and Mitigating Natural Hazards

-• Hazards: Floods, Landslide, Erosion.
+• Hazards: Floods, Droughts, Landslides, Erosion.

 Dr. Manabendra Saharia